smboyce/smboyce.github.io/_posts/2015-5-13-party-time.md

 I believe we should make a decision not to succumb to this nonsense.
 I want to be part of the movement that will build a society that looks after our vulnerable, our planet and our freedoms.

-After the general election, I feel it's time for me to get involved however I can and to that end I've joined the Green Party.
-Obviously there was a lot more to this decision than overhearing this chatter at work